Meet the author

-I’m a practicing Roman Catholic, an enthusiastic cook with an interest in health food, an avid yogi, and a happy golfer, although it takes up too much of my writing time.
+I’m an enthusiastic cook with an interest in health food, an avid yogini, and a happy golfer, although it takes up too much of my writing time.
 I love to dabble in languages.
 I speak a fair amount of Italian and am working on my French.
 I read a great deal for pleasure, because I think if I don’t read for fun, I won’t write for fun.
 Books should be fun.

 I love to visit middle schools and high schools to talk about writing and about speculative fiction.
 I appreciate e-mails and notes from readers.
-I also love conventions, and the fans who attend them.
+I also love conventions and conferences, and the fans and writers who attend them.
 They give me inspiration, input, community, and friendship.